hashicorp/yamux/spec.md

   This is used to implement per-session flow control.

 * 0x2 Ping - Used to measure RTT.
-It can also be used to heart-beat and do keep-alives over TCP.
+It can also be used to heart-beat and do keep-alive over TCP.

 * 0x3 Go Away - Used to close a session.